 For up to date information about course offerings including faculty information, please visit the online course schedule.

 This course is designed to serve as an introduction to the concepts, methods, and applications of empirical research in international and comparative education.
 The course readings, lectures, class discussion, activities, and course assignments will examine fundamental issues and processes of research design and practice from a variety of methodological perspectives —qualitative, quantitative, and mixed methods.
-Students taking this class should also consider registering for HUDM 4120 or HUDM 4122.

 The exploration of fundamental anthropological concepts for the analysis of educational, cultural, and social institutions, organizations, and processes of different peoples of the world.